Make the Most out of #GivingTuesdayNow: A Nonprofit Guide

 Give your community a theme that aligns with the #GivingTuesdayNow messages and provide them with all the tools they need to help spread the message about the campaign.

 Peer-to-peer fundraisers are powerful because they help you reach donors outside your usual network.
 Plus, we tend to trust friends and family more than strangers or organizations.
 If you have time and capacity at all, don’t miss out on running a peer-to-peer fundraiser this month – even if it’s more toned down and simplified than you’d ideally like it to be.

 Donorbox Peer-to-Peer is a simple way to let your best supporters fundraise for you.
 You can simply toggle a switch on a Donorbox campaign to turn it into a peer-to-peer one.
 Then you can invite supporters from the tool with email addresses and their names.
 You can also keep the invitation open.
 They will click on a button on your peer-to-peer fundraising page to choose to fundraise for you.
 All donations from all peer campaigns will go to your original campaign.

 8. Run an Online Event

-Consider running an event online on May 5 or on one of the days leading up to it.
-Some types of events can work just as well virtually as they do in-person.
+Consider running an event online on Nov 29 or on one of the days leading up to it.
+Some types of events can work just as well as virtually as they do in-person.

 Go for a webinar if you have content and slides to share with your attendees and a live stream if you’re addressing a larger audience.